BoKa33/DiscordStorageBot/README.md

 ## Use it as CLI

-Execute StorageCLI.sh in Linux console.
+Execute StorageCLI.sh in Linux console,

-or execute StorageCLI.py in cmd with using python.
+or execute StorageCLI.py in cmd using python.